Film Festival of Faculty of Informatics: History

 18th festival took place on 18 May 2018.
 Like every year, there were screening of short films from students of Masaryk University as well as graduates.
 The festival screening took place at two locations simultaneously - at Faculty of Informatics and University cinema Scala.
 The winner of the visitor's price was Pavel Čadek's "Nelajkla mi status" and the Jury's choice award won film "Šelma".

 19th FFFIMU was held on 19 May 2019 and its motto was "Film nebo NIC" (Film or NOTHING).
-Films were screened at two locations, University cinema Scala and at Faculty of Informatics.
+Films were screened at two locations, university cinema Scala and at Faculty of Informatics.
 This year festival was part of the program of MUNIFESTO festival, which celebrated 100th anniversary of founding MU.
 This integration put a requirement on the films to contain some link to Masaryk University.
 The visitor's choice award went to "Jedničky a nuly" by director Matěj Škop.
 The Jury's choice award won film "BaDumTss" by directors J. Galanda, Š. Mačejovský and P. Smolnický.
 For the first time in festival's history, Professional category was introduced.
 Winner of this category is "Mám Upův syndrom" by directors Pavel Čadek and J. Vrbková.

 Due to the COVID-19 pandemic, the jubilee twentieth year of the festival took place online in the form of an online broadcast on 22 May 2020.
 The announcement of the results and the award ceremony took place live a week later, although without a live audience.
 The theme of the year was "Uncensored", the name FFFIMU was often stylised as F*** M*.
 The winners were announced in three categories.
 The general sponsor's award was won by the comedy film "Architektka" ("The Architect") by the "Tucet Špinavců" collective.
 The first place in the Jury's choice category was awarded to the atmospheric piece "12 hodín" ("12 Hours") directed by Kristián Grupač.
 The visitor's choice category was won by Michal Románek with his conspiracy document parody "ODHALENIE!!!!!!" ("REVELATION!!!!!!").

+21st film festival also took place online and its theme was “Connection”.
+Its goal was to imply that the festival has been connecting students, lecturers and everyone who yearns for movie creation, despite the complications brought upon by the pandemic.
+First place of the jury was awarded to a movie Figures by Nikola Minářová and the audience award went to a comedy called Seed by Ondřej Kocár.